immense/immybot-documentation/getting-started.md

 ![](./.vitepress/images/2021-03-15-08-27-29.png)

-### Tenants

-These are your Customers.
-We recommend syncing Tenants from CW Automate or Azure.

-### User Computer Affinity
-ImmyBot periodically runs whoami /upn on all computers and keeps a rolling list of the last 10 UPNs.
-It assigns the Primary User of the computer to the "Person" (Synced from Azure) with the matching UPN.

-For environments without AzureAD, ImmyBot will lookup the UPN of the Person from a Domain Controller in the computer's Tenant

 ## Testing with Windows Sandbox

 Windows Sandbox is a fast loading disposable container in Windows that loses all settings when shutdown or restarted.
 It is very convenient for testing software deployments.
 It should be noted that not all software is compatible with Windows Sandbox, particular software that installs drivers or requires restarts.